Ukrainians train in guerrilla tactics in case Russia invades | Law-Order

 The conflict that began in Ukraine's Donbas region subsided into low-level trench warfare after agreements brokered by France and Germany.
 Most of the estimated 14,000 dead were killed in 2014 and 2015, but every month brings new casualties.

-Russia denies having plans for an offensive, but it demands promises from NATO to keep Ukraine out of the alliance, halt the deployment of NATO weapons near Russian borders and to roll back NATO forces from Eastern Europe.
-NATO and the US call those demands impossible.
+Russia denies having plans for an offensive, but it demands promises from NATO to keep Ukraine out of the alliance, halt the deployment of NATO weapons near Russian borders, and roll back NATO forces from Eastern Europe.
+NATO and the U.S. call those demands impossible.

 Ukrainian President Volodymyr Zelenskyy said recently that any escalation could hinge on Kharkiv.
 The city is also the base for Yevheniy Murayev, identified by British intelligence as the person Russia was considering installing as president.